SpectraL519/cpp-ap/docs/tutorial.md

 argument.suppress_group_checks();
 ```

-If such argument is used the requirement checks associated with the [group attributes](#group-attributes) will not be validated.
+If such argument is used, the requirement checks associated with the [group attributes](#group-attributes) will not be validated.

 > [!NOTE]
 >